 💡Cross-promotion tip: If you operate multiple games, target dormant players with a playable ad for another title in your portfolio (or a partner’s game) to re-engage them and extend LTV.

-Ready to level up your game ad monetization?
+Ready to level up your mobile in-game advertising monetization?

-Optimizing ad monetization is all about delivering the right experience to the right player at the right time.
+Optimizing mobile in game ads monetization is about delivering the right experience to the right player at the right time — and recognizing that 95% of your players aren’t a problem to solve, but a revenue opportunity to capture.

 Pushwoosh gives you the tools to make it happen: precise segmentation, behavior-based triggers, lifecycle messaging automation, and real-time testing.
-These tools help you to boost ad revenue without hurting engagement, and to turn every player interaction into a monetization opportunity.
+These tools help you boost ARPDAU without hurting engagement, and turn every player interaction into a monetization opportunity.